UKSquire/BBCiPlayer/README.md

-# BBCiPlayer
+# BBC-iPlayer
 youtube-dl does not support providing a series link from BBC Iplayer, but instead can take an input file with individual download links.

-This little app simply parses the BBC series link, and provides eiter output to STDOUT or a file called bbc.txt that provides all of the program links within a series.
+This little app simply parses the BBC series link, and provides output to STDOUT and to a file called bbc.txt that provides all of the program links within a series.

 Usage BBC-iplayer.exe {url of BBC series link}